 This may seem ridiculous to some, but that is actually a thing: you can exchange bitcoins for bitcoins.
 In a way, this is also a form of spending: you spend lightning bitcoins and buy on-chain bitcoins.

 I hope that soon enough many large exchanges will enable lightning deposits, but for the moment there are not so many options.
 I will just mention some links: zigzag.io, fixedfloat.com, sideshift.ai, hodlhodl.com, southxchange.com, btcduke.com, coinplaza.it, ln.zone, lightningconductor.net.

 Please beware that exchange services are not always very reliable.
 Do your own research and immediately withdraw your coins once exchanged.

+Loop by Lightning Labs.
 Similarly to the previous solution, inverse submarine swaps implement an exchange from lightning (off-chain) bitcoin to on-chain bitcoin.
 But this solution is better than the previous one, because it is non-custodial (does not require trust).
 It is currently not very user-friendly and more oriented towards developers, so I will just mention it briefly here.
-Please refer to the introduction blog post or go directly to the github repository.
+Please refer to the intro blog post or go directly to the github repository.

 Solution 5: Use custodial storage

 This is an even more dangerous way, because it requires you to trust a service for a long period of time.
 Doing your own research here is even more important than in the previous case.
 Essentially, these services allow you to deposit your money into their custody and promise to give it back when you need it.